Vkt5451/sp25-cse110-lab4/expose/javascript/part2.md

 15. For "==", type coercion happens automatically and it compares values not types.
 The main idea is that it converts the values to a common type before comparing.
 However for "===", "===" compares both value and type and does not perform any type coercion, meaning the values must be exactly the same in both type and value to be considered equal.

+17. The function will return the newArr array which holds the values [2,4,6].
+The reason for this is because in the modifyArray function we are passing in the array [1,2,3] to be used, and we are also able to access the doSomething function referenced callback.
+We then create a new array to store new values obtained throughout the operation.
+During the for loop, at each iteration, the value i at array[i] is being passed into the callback function, and that callback function returns the value * 2.
+When returned, the value is pushed into the new array that we initalized earlier, this repeats until there are no more iterations.

+19. The ouput of the above code is:
+1
+4
+3
+2